-The use of hydrotherapy in children with paediatric conditions is known.
+Hydrotherapy can be used in children with certain pediatric conditions.
 Conditions such as cerebral palsy, spina bifida, and down’s syndrome.
 It is also found to help with muscular dystrophy.
 Individual patients with autism and dyspraxia have also shown improvement using hydrotherapy.

 When dealing with children, hydrotherapy has specific objectives.
 These do not differ from land-based treatment strategies and may be used in conjunction with them to ensure proper recovery.

-A reduction in pain is a major goal, alongside promoting healthy physical development.
+Reduction in pain is a major goal, alongside promoting healthy physical development.
 Hydrotherapy usually sets physical milestones that are reached in sequence.
 This builds up a sense of confidence that the child carries with them outside the water.